Memory layout and NumPy#

 Standard Python list types do not guarantee this locality.
 List elements can be at very different memory addresses, making standard lists and other base Python types unsuitable for numerical operations.
 We require a buffer type that guarantees us a chunk of consecutive addresses in the system memory.

 What happens if we have a matrix?
-Consider a 2 x 2 matrix:
+Consider a \(2 \times 2\) matrix:

-C-Style ordering: This aligns the matrix row by row in memory.
+C-style ordering: This aligns the matrix row by row in memory.
 Hence, our memory buffer will have four elements that read:

-Fortran-Style ordering: This aligns the matrix column by column in memory.
+Fortran-style ordering: This aligns the matrix column by column in memory.
 Our memory buffer will now have four elements that read:

 NumPy to the rescue#